Enter your zip code to find your nearest Foster Care office:

 From infants to 21 years old.

-The process to becoming a resource parent is easy.
+The process to becoming a resource/foster parent is easy.
 Potential parents complete an application and attend an individualized orientation, participate in training and have home study interviews.
 They also obtain CPR and First Aid certification and fingerprint clearances.
-Remember, our job is to support you every step of the way through the formal approval process to becoming a resource parent.
+Remember, our job is to support you every step of the way through the formal approval process to becoming a resource/foster parent.

-How long does it take to become a resource parent?
+How long does it take to become a resource/foster parent?

 Approval to foster and/or adopt a youth generally takes between two to four months.
 The approval team guides resource family applicants throughout the process to make it as smooth as possible.